Feyerabend/ABC80/README.md

 never to return.

 # ABC80 MUSIC 1981
-Most simple sample we could come up with that made it to the presenation.
+Most simple sample we could come up with that made it to the presentation.